 Remember that this business is highly subjective.
 That sucks, but it also doesn't, because many of you just need to find the right person—you're doing everything right.
 There were a lot of solid submissions that I could see someone falling in love with, but that weren't quite a match for me.
 Heck, I'll admit right now that I could never get into Hunger Games.
 Should Ms. Collins have stopped writing because I passed on it?
 I think you know the answer to that.

 I also want to impress on you how quickly things can change, and how this contest is a stepping stone, not a barrier.
 Three years ago, I was sitting exactly where you were, chewing-my-sleeves-off anxious to hear back from the mentors I'd so carefully selected.
 I'd been polishing my manuscript for months.
 I had a query that was getting a thumbs up from everyone who critiqued it.
 A freelance editor had raved about my latest revision, and I had a few contests under my belt, so I knew how to prepare.
 I was so ready for it to be "my time."

 I was about to find out I didn't make it.
 It stung, yes.
 Rejection always does.
 But I had some positive feedback from the mentors I'd subbed to and a growing feeling in my gut that this story, as much as I loved it, wasn't "the one."

 I shelved the manuscript.
 I went back to an idea I'd played around with the year before.
 I finished it.
 I entered another contest.
 I ... well, I lost that contest.
-But I went back and ripped my first chapter to shreds, and the next contest I entered, I won not only an place among the finalists, but my amazing agent who sold me to a Big Five dream house.
+But I went back and ripped my first chapter to shreds, and the next contest I entered, I won not only a place among the finalists, but my amazing agent who sold me to a Big Five dream house.

-This could be your story in a year.
+This could be your story next year.

 Don't give up.